samisbakedham/finn/doc/tor_inbound_feature.md

 # Overview

-As of mwc-node 4.0.0-beta.1, inbound tor connections are supported natively.
+As of finn-node 4.0.0-beta.1, inbound tor connections are supported natively.
 By default TOR is off, but it is easy to turn on and in later releases we intend make it on by default.

 # Prerequisites and setup